the-house-of-wisdom/house-of-wisdom/README.md

 ## Usage

-Once installed, you can access House of Wisdom by opening your web browser and navigating to `http://localhost:8000` (or your configured port).
+Once installed, you can access House Of Wisdom by opening your web browser and navigating to `http://localhost:8000` (or your configured port).

 - **Admin Interface:**
   Log in to the admin panel at `http://localhost:8000/admin` to manage courses, users, and site configurations.